-This section describes a hook application that offers a number of new commands used to query and manipulate subnet configurations in Kea.
+This section describes a hook application that offers a number of new commands used to query and manipulate subnet and shared network configurations in Kea.
 This application is very useful in deployments with a large number of subnets being managed by the DHCP servers and when the subnets are frequently updated.
 The commands offer lightweight approach for manipulating subnets without a need to fully reconfigure the server and without affecting existing servers' configurations.
+An ability to manage shared networks (listing, retrieving details, adding new ones, removing existing ones, adding subnets to and removing from shared networks) is also provided.